 Please see full Prescribing Information.

-RAPAFLO® and its design are registered trademarks of Allergan Sales, LLC.
+RAPAFLO® and its design are trademarks of Allergan Sales, LLC, an AbbVie company.

 The information on this site is intended for US medical professionals only.

 The information on this site is not intended as a substitute for professional medical training.